curl/everything-curl/internals/multi.md

 functions that have that expressed functionality.

-The function `curl_easy_perform()` which performs a single transfer synchronously, is itself just a wrapper function that internally will setup and use the multi interface itself.
+The function `curl_easy_perform()` which performs a single transfer synchronously, is itself just a wrapper function that internally setups and uses the multi interface itself.